InfraDDS/Policies/doc-github-rules.md

 - [x] Fix TOC
 - [x] Add checklist section

-Note
-Any work item is check-marked with x when the related tasks are completed.
+Note: Any work item is check-marked with x when the related tasks are completed.

 # Tools
 [GitHub desktop](https://desktop.github.com/)